 Also, when possible, SCC makes donations of surplus equipment to charitable organizations combating homelessness and other issues, and when meeting planners leave behind convention items, our event managers and staff let them know that we will work to donate them to local organizations on their behalf.

-Furthermore, the Center’s summer internship program aims to expose college students to every aspect of the convention center business while helping them to develop the essential technical and interpersonal skills for a career in the hospitality industry.
+Furthermore, when resources permit, the Center’s summer internship program aims to expose college students to every aspect of the convention center business while helping them to develop the essential technical and interpersonal skills for a career in the hospitality industry.
 The Center has also developed alliances with schools across the region to build awareness of potential career paths for students seeking career opportunities in hospitality.

 We are also the proud sponsor of an educational scholarship that focuses on helping minority students studying in fields supporting the hospitality industry.